Skip to contents

 Predict the intensity, and plot the median intensity surface.
 (In older versions, predicting takes some time because we did not have vegetation values outside the mesh so ‘inlabru’ needed to predict these first.
 Since v2.0.0, the vegetation has been pre-extended.)

-The predidct function of inlabru takes into its data argument a SpatialPointsDataFrame, a SpatialPixelsDataFrame or a data.frame.
-We can use the inlabru function pixels to generate a SpatialPixelsDataFrame only within the boundary, using its mask argument, as shown below.
+The predict function of inlabru takes into its data argument an sf object or other object supported by the predictor evaluation code (for non-geographical data, typically a data.frame).
+We can use the inlabru function pixels to generate an sf object with points only within the boundary, using its mask argument, as shown below.

 int1 <- predict(fit1, pred.df, ~ exp(vegetation))